Arudinne/HoloCron/README.md

 # Holocron Lamp for the Discerning Jedi

-This projectg is based off of the [Holocron Lamp for the Discerning Jedi by Dave Clarke](https://www.thingiverse.com/thing:1762432)
+This project is based off of the [Holocron Lamp for the Discerning Jedi by Dave Clarke](https://www.thingiverse.com/thing:1762432)

 List of changes made:
 -----